 We feel it's definitely an under-rated material.

 There are several important benefits to using PMMA as a 3d printing material.
 To begin with, it has a high impact resistance which makes it tough and durable.
 It’s also extremely rigid with very little flexibility.
-So, if you’re going to need to print an object that will stand up to a certain amount of stress without bending or deforming, then PMMA is a strong contender.
+So, if you’re going to need to print an object that will stand up to a certain amount of stress without bending or deforming, then PMMA 3D printer filaments are a strong contender.

 Its high impact strength means that anything that you print using PMMA will not as likely break if dropped or handled roughly.
 Think glass, only stronger and less fragile.
 Additionally, once printed, PMMA diffuses light wonderfully.
 Treated right, it can give marvelous results that range from translucent to nearly transparent.

-In short, here are the key points to using PMMA filaments:
+In short, here are the main PMMA filament properties:

 - Clear, thermoplastic acrylic;